albukerk1/albukerk1/README.md

 </div>
 <hr>
 <div align="center">
-  <p>👨‍💻 I am a brazillian engineer and Tech YouTuber, currently studying to become a Full Stack Developer</p>
+  <p>👨‍💻 I am a brazilian engineer and Tech YouTuber, currently studying to become a Full Stack Developer</p>

   <p>:telescope: I’m working as a Tech YouTuber and TI Consultant, currently studying frontend and backend languages to build web and mobile apps.</p>